-1. CURRENT SITUATION.
+1. CURRENT SITUATION

 Transmission tariffs in Member States already reflect most of the requirements of the Regulation in that they are, by and large "entry-exit" tariff systems rather than being distance based.
 The main component of tariffs is related to the costs that are considered fixed in the short run.
 These charges may be imposed on generators, called the 'G' charge, and those for the load, called the 'L' charge.
-The allocation of these charges in all Member States fulfils the criteria that the majority of the charges fall on load rather than generation and in some Member States the 'G' charge is zero.
+The allocation of these charges in all Member States fulfils the criteria that the majority of the charges fall on load rather than generation and that the major part of the electricity produced in the IEM is subject to a G charge regime which may put G at or very near to zero.